 Demonstrating its commitment to address systemic factors contributing to the flow of funds to terrorists, Saudi Arabia has recently promulgated a number of laws that hold charities accountable for their actions and the funding of projects outside the Kingdom.
-Saudi Arabia has made some important changes to its banking and charity systems to help strangle the funds that keep al-Qaida in business.
+Saudi Arabia has made some changes to its banking and charity systems to help strangle the funds that keep al-Qaida in business.
 As part of a State-led interagency assistance program, Federal banking regulators have provided specialized anti-money laundering and counter terrorist financing training to their Saudi counterparts.
-Saudi Arabia's new banking regulations place strict controls on accounts held by charities.
-Saudi Arabia has also ordered an end to the collection of donations at mosques and instructed retail establishments to remove charity collection boxes from their premises, steps that are undoubtedly extremely challenging for Saudi Arabia, but that the Saudi Government has ordered because it understands that terrorists are more likely to use such funds than those channeled through regular banking channels.
+Saudi Arabia s new banking regulations place strict controls on accounts held by charities.
+Saudi Arabia has also banned the collection of donations at mosques and instructed retail establishments to remove charity collection boxes from their premises, steps that are undoubtedly extremely challenging for Saudi Arabia, but that the Saudi Government hasundertaken because it understands that terrorists are more likely to use such funds than those channeled through regular banking channels.

 We also have a "good news" story to tell regarding our cooperation with the European Union on combating terrorist financing.
 The EU has designated for asset-freezing almost all the names designated by the United States under E.O.
 13224 because of their links to terrorism, in addition, of course, to all the al-Qaida-related names listed on the UN's consolidated list.
 We have also reinvigorated our productive dialogue with the EU, based on the June 26, 2004, U.S.-EU Summit Declaration which outlines a realistic roadmap on moving ahead toward implementing effective measures to crack down on terrorist financing across Europe and beyond.
-At the heart of this declaration is a joint commitment to support the work of the Financial Action Task Force on all terrorism financing issues, including by ensuring that EU and national legal frameworks are fully adapted to the FATF's eight special recommendations on terrorist financing.
-Next week, I will lead an interagency team to Brussels to share U.S. best practices and lessons learned in the fight against terrorism finance with 200 experts from 25 EU countries who will gather to move ahead on fulfilling the commitments in the U.S.-EU Summit Declaration.
-Together, we will work to put in place effective laws and processes to freeze assets and block transactions; strengthen measures to regulate alternative remittance systems such as hawala and bulk cash couriers; ensure effective implementation of legislation criminalizing the financial support of designated names; and encourage appropriate enforcement agencies to analyze accounts of designated entities for law enforcement and intelligence leads.
+This declaration addresses our joint commitments to strengthen the European regime against terrorist financing by taking strong actions and to strengthen our cooperation in working with third countries.
+This includes: bringing EU and national legal frameworks into compliance with the FATF's recommendations; ensuring effective laws to freeze assets and block transactions; strengthening measures to regulate alternative remittance systems such as hawala and bulk cash couriers; ensuring effective implementation of legislation criminalizing the financial support of designated names; and seeing how to better coordinate assistance to third countries.

-This is an ambitious, far-reaching agenda, but the Dutch, who hold the EU Presidency for rest of 2004, are committed to pushing ahead with reforms that will enable all EU member states to improve their ability to combat terrorism.
-We are encouraged by their proactive approach on this issue, and we will continue to work with them and our other European partners.
+The Dutch, who hold the EU Presidency for rest of 2004, are committed to pushing ahead with reforms that will enable all EU member states to improve their ability to combat terrorism.
+We are encouraged that the Dutch are taking a proactive approach on this issue, and we will continue to work with them and our other European partners.

 Designations and Asset Freezes: Only Part of the Picture